pidcodes/pidcodes.github.com/1209/a7ea/index.md

 ---
 layout: pid
-title: knixx
+title: Knixx SW04
-owner: area3001
+owner: Area3001
 license: CC0 [hw] + MIT [sw]
 site: http://area3001.com/knixx
 source: https://github.com/area3001/knixx
 ---
-Knixx offers a range of open source KNX-compatible products.
+The Knixx SW04 is a 4-button KNX-compatible switch.
+The SW04 comes with a temperature and humidity sensor, a motion sensor and an ambient light sensor.